ddsky/spoonacular-api-clients/typescript/ProductsApi.md

 # **productNutritionByIDImage**
 > any productNutritionByIDImage()

-Visualize a product's nutritional information as an image.
+Visualize a product\'s nutritional information as an image.

 ### Example